hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 These items should be finished before the test suite is considered completed.
 They affect the test suite's functionality.

-- Script to set up test starter files (image files, key files, etc)
+- Script to set up test starter files (image files, key files, etc) - wip

 - Time-dependent flaky tests for status page (may be fixed)

-- Chrome tests (in progress)

 ### Tidying Up